oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ));
 ```

+This code sets up an authentication strategy using an HTTP bearer token.

 ### Adding the API endpoint for retrieving todo items

-1. Right after the code above, add the following code to retrieve all the todo items
+1. Right after the code above, add the following code:

 ``` ts
 app.get('/api/org/todos',